Gunshot Wound to a Limb

 - An x-ray, ultrasound, CT, or MRI may show damage to the structures in your arm or leg.
 It may also show where the bullet is.
 You may be given contrast liquid to help your organs or blood vessels show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - A neurovascular exam may show damage to your blood vessels or nerves and show any problems with your circulation.
 Your healthcare provider will check your pulses, skin temperature, and skin color of your limbs.
-He will also ask you to squeeze his hands with your hands and move your feet.
+He or she will also ask you to squeeze his or her hands with your hands and move your feet.

 - Blood and urine tests will show infection and kidney function, and give healthcare providers information about your overall condition.